Affine Volterra processes: Stochastic calculus of convolutions and resolvents

 which proves that $X = F + (KB)*X + K*dZ$. \end{proof}

 Another object related to $K$ is its {\em resolvent of the first kind}, which is an $\R^{d\times d}$-valued measure $L$ on $\R_+$ of locally bounded variation such that

 see \citet[Definition~5.5.1]{GLS:90}.
+We recall that $\id$ stands for the identity matrix.
 Some examples of resolvents of the first and second kind are presented in Table \ref{T:summary}.
 A resolvent of the first kind does not always exist.
 When it does, it has the following properties, which play a key role in several of our arguments.